Electronic submission of coursework assignments

 You must make sure that you click on the final "confirm" button (after previewing your uploaded file), otherwise your file will not be submitted.
 Successful submission will result in a digital receipt with a unique Submission ID - if you don't receive this then your file has not been submitted!
 Successful submission will also result in an email receipt sent to your Durham email address - save this email carefully to an email folder in case there is a problem later and you need evidence of your submission.

-If you have difficulties with the electronic submission system then further guidance may be found in the CIS Turnitin submission guide, available in duo from "Help with duo" > "How To Guides" > "Assessment".
+If you have difficulties with the electronic submission system then further guidance may be found in the CIS Turnitin submission guide, available from the duo help facility.

 Occasionally slight variations on these instructions may apply for a particular assignment, in which case details will be shown on the relevant "Assignments" page.